 - Sit in an upright position with the base of your spine as far back as possible and the seatback reclined no more than 30 degrees. - 2.
 Do not move the driver's seat too close to the steering wheel.
 Ideally, a minimum distance of 254 mm (10 inches) is recommended between the breastbone and the steering wheel airbag cover.
-Hold the steering wheel in the correct position with your arms slightly bent. - Adjust the head restraint so that the top of the head restraint is above the centre line of the head.

-- Position the seatbelt so that it is mid-way between your neck and your shoulder.
+Hold the steering wheel in the correct position with your arms slightly bent. - Adjust the head restraint so that it's highest point is level with the top of your head. - Position the seatbelt so that it is mid-way between your neck and your shoulder.
 Fit the strap tightly across your hips, not across your stomach. - Ensure that your driving position is comfortable, and enables you to maintain full control of the vehicle.